zlatko-michailov/abc/README.md

 These classes are not suitable for implementing a general-purpose web server.
 Their intent is to be used to implement REST end points or clients in a trusted network, e.g. communicating with a (IoT) device on a LAN.

-__Note:__ `abc` does not include a crypto ficility that implements TLS/https, nor is there any plan to implement such a facility.
+__Note:__ `abc` does not include a crypto facility that implements TLS/https, nor is there any plan to implement such a facility.

 There are four _core_ http stream classes whose names should be self-explanatory:
 - `http_request_istream`